nuxi23/haf/README.md

 Additionally, as far as I know, there has not yet been the concatenative language equivalent of [(How to Write a (Lisp) Interpreter (in Python))](https://norvig.com/lispy.html).
 Due to dropping colon definitions (among other things), Haf has an incredibly simple parser, providing a good jumping in point for people curious about how they work.
 The code as such is deliberately pretty wordy (maybe too wordy?).

-**n.b.** Until I get a chance to work on a Python version, the TeleBASIC manual should mostly work, with one major difference:
+**n.b.** Until I get a chance to work on a Python version, the TeleBASIC manual should mostly work, although not all commands are implmented, and none of the alternate bracket types '(', '[' or even '~' are implmented.
+There is, however, one major difference:

-**I have swapped the way Bind works**, so:
+**I have swapped the way Bind works**.
+Code tends to be more readable when you put the name of the function first, so:
 >{dup *} double bind

 is now